-The resulting gross borrowing requirement, which is derived from the financing needs and represents the part of financing needs, which must be covered by borrowing operations on financial markets, especially government bond markets, is dependent on the involvement of financial assets, i.e. in particular the available state treasury resources into covering the financial needs and the state reduction of the state financial assets accounts.
+The resulting gross borrowing requirement, which is derived from the financing needs and represents the part of financing needs, which must be covered through borrowing operations on financial markets, especially government bond markets, is dependent on the involvement of financial assets into covering the financial needs, i.e. in particular the available state treasury resources and the state reduction of the state financial assets accounts.
 In case of involvement of these liquid assets into covering the financing needs, the resulting gross borrowing requirement is lower than total financing needs in respective period.
 In the opposite case, when there is an accumulation of financial assets, the gross borrowing requirement is higher than the financing needs.